Anuragsharma55/prime-video-content-analytics/README.md

 ##  How to Use

 1. Clone the repository
-2. Open `PrimeVideo_Dashboard.pbix` in Power BI Desktop
+2. Open `Amazonprime.pbit` in Power BI Desktop
 3. Refresh data if needed
 4. Explore interactive visuals and slicers